-Why can't I access all of my courses when I log in to Blackboard?
+Why can't I access all of my courses?

-There are a number of reasons why you might not have access to your courses in Blackboard, so if this the case for you, take a moment to look over the information about course start and end Dates and Course Availability on this page and assess your situation.
+There are a number of reasons why you might not have access to your courses in Blackboard, so if this the case, take a moment to look over the information about course start and end dates and course availability on this page and assess your situation.

-If you can see courses that are listed as private, then you won’t have access to them until they’ve been made available by the instructor.
-You may need to check your UA Little Rock Gmail account for more information from the instructor about the general availability of the course, especially in the event that the instructor is delayed in making the course available or does not plan to use Blackboard for the course.
+Check with instructor on course availability: If you can see courses that are listed as private, then you won’t have access to them until they’ve been made available by the instructor.
+You may need to check your UA Little Rock Gmail account for more information from the instructor about the general availability of the course, especially if that the instructor is delayed in making the course available or does not plan to use Blackboard for the course.

 What should I do if I'm not able to access my courses?